 - The Department Chair(s) will provide a written response to the student(s) making the complaint.

 - Complaints that result in a corrective action will be shared by the Department Chair(s) with the respective program’s faculty.

-- The Associate Dean for Academic and Student Affairs and the Department Chair(s) will maintain a complete file of all complaints received and their disposition.
+- The Assistant/Associate Dean in the Office of Academic and Student Affairs and the Department Chair(s) will maintain a complete file of all complaints received and their disposition.
 Each accrediting body is to have access to this information as part of its routine accreditation review process.

 - All SPAHP administrators, faculty and staff will protect the confidentiality of student(s) making the complaint unless release of identity has been authorized, or disclosure is required by legal action.